-(b) After-hours Reconnects:

-(i) Standard reconnection requests received after 1700 or on a day that is not a Retail Business Day shall be considered received on the next Retail Business Day.
-For emergency reconnects, refer to Section 7.6.5, Exceptions.

-(ii) Oncor will accept after hour priority reconnect request via the spreadsheet in Section 9, Appendices, Appendix C2, Emergency Reconnect Request Data Requirements.

-7.6.4.4 Customer Receipting Issue
+7.6.4.3 Customer Receipting Issue

-Due to the fact that the industry has not established a process for the FSR to verify a Customer’s payment and/or determine if the receipt shown is valid for the outstanding amount, the DNP request may be executed by the FSR.
+An FSR cannot verify a Customer’s payment and/or determine if the receipt shown is valid for the outstanding amount, therefore, the DNP request may be executed by the FSR.
 Under this circumstance, the FSR may inform the Customer that they need to contact their REP to arrange for reconnection of their service.

 7.6.5.2 Critical Load/Critical Care

-In the interest of public safety, DNP requests for Customers that have been identified by the TDSP as critical care or critical Load will be either rejected with an A13 code with remarks that will reflect life support/critical care or Completed Unexecutable by TDSPs with the appropriate TX SET reason code.

-(2) CRs requesting DNP for critical Load or care Customers must contact the TDSP to arrange and coordinate special instructions to provide notice as required by PUCT rules and TDSP tariffs, providing the Customer the opportunity to ameliorate the condition.
-To complete DNP requests for critical care Premises, CRs will need to coordinate with their REP relations managers at each TDSP, with the exception of Oncor.
-For Oncor, CRs should contact Business Support at (888) 313-6934, or contactcenter@Oncor.com.
+(1) CRs requesting DNP for critical load or critical care Customers must contact the TDSP to arrange and coordinate special instructions to provide notice as required by PUCT rules and TDSP tariffs, providing the Customer the opportunity to ameliorate the condition.
+To complete DNP requests for critical load or critical care Premises, CRs will need to coordinate with their REP relations managers at each TDSP.

+(2) If it is determined by the TDSP not to disconnect a critical load or critical care Customer after receiving a DNP request from a CR, the TDSP may request that the CR submit a RNP to unexecute the DNP.
+If the CR doesn’t submit a RNP request, the TDSP may either reject the DNP request with the appropriate TX SET reason code or Complete Unexecutable with the appropriate TX SET reason code.

 7.6.5.3 Field Service Exceptions

-(1)In the event that a life threatening or hazardous situation is discovered or the FSR determines that the Premise qualifies as either a critical Load or critical care although currently not indicated as such, the DNP request will be Completed Unexecutable with the appropriate TX SET reason code.

-(2) Per subsection (d)(1), Figure: part 5.3.7.4(1)(E) of P.U.C.
-Subst.
-R. 25.214, Terms and Conditions of Retail Delivery Service Provided by Investor Owned Transmission and Distribution Utilities:

-…when such disconnection will cause a dangerous or life-threatening condition on that Retail Customer’s Premise, without prior notice of reasonable length such that Retail Customer can ameliorate the condition.
-Retail Customer is responsible for notifying its designated Competitive Retailer if disconnection to its facility will result in such a condition.(3) Per subsection (g)(3) of P.U.C.
+(1) Per subsection (g)(3) of P.U.C.
 Subst.
 R. 25.483, Disconnection of Service:

 If, in the normal performance of its duties, a TDU obtains information that a customer scheduled for disconnection may qualify for delay of disconnection pursuant to this subsection, and the TDU reasonably believes that the information may be unknown to the REP, the TDU shall delay the disconnection and promptly communicate the information to the REP. The TDU shall disconnect such Customer if it subsequently receives a confirmation of the disconnect notice from the REP. Nothing herein should be interpreted as requiring a TDU to assess or to inquire as to the customer’s status before performing a disconnection, or to provide prior notice of the disconnection, when not otherwise required.